 Focus on screenwriting and let everything else be secondary.
 Yes, find time for your film club, but give it 2 hours per week instead of 20.

 This one is a very common one.
-Most screenwriters, like actors and filmmakers, struggle for a long time, waiting tables, eating ramen in their crappy valley apartment, robbing from Fotokem to pay ToddAO, and generally living a pretty hand-to-mouth existence.
+Most screenwriters, like actors and filmmakers, struggle for a long time, waiting tables, eating ramen in their crappy valley apartment, robbing from post house one to pay post house two, and generally living a pretty hand-to-mouth existence.

 But when those folks finally land a decent day job which lets them move into a nicer place, lets them snag a new car, maybe an HDTV, etc., they suddenly become, get this, addicted to their comfort.